grgx03/anxiety/scenes/act4.md

 `bb({ eyes:"annoyed" })`

-b: Wait, no arguments for or against what I'm feeling?
+b: Stai așa, nimic de spus legat sau împotriva a ceea se simt?
+Doar un... „mulțumesc”?
+Wait, no arguments for or against what I'm feeling?
 Just... "thank you"?

 `hong({ eyes:"surprise", body:"shrug" })`

-h: Yeah!
+h: Da! Îți mulțumesc de grija pentru Yeah!
 Thank you for showing your concern for my {{_.thanks_for}}.

 ```
 bb({ eyes:"closed_annoyed", MOUTH_LOCK:true });